gabriel-read/blackscholevsheston-option-valuation/README.md

 The system is governed by coupled stochastic processes.
 While the stock price follows a Geometric Brownian Motion, the volatility itself follows a **mean-reverting Ornstein-Uhlenbeck process**.

 ### Key Concepts Implemented:
-* **Heston Model:** Incorporates stochastic variance to capture the "volatility smile".
+* **Heston Model:** Incorporates stochastic variance to capture the "volatility smile" using numerical integration in the complex plane.
 * **Mean Reversion ($\kappa$):** The speed at which volatility returns to its long-term average.
 * **Vega Hedging:** Management of portfolio sensitivity to changes in the underlying asset's volatility.
-* **Tracking Error:** Analysis of the hedging effectiveness considering transaction costs ($c = 0.15\%$).
+* **Tracking Error vs. Friction:** Analysis of the hedging effectiveness considering transaction costs ($c = 0.15\%$).

 ## 3. System Parameters
-The simulation and valuation in the interactive app are initialized with the following market data:
+The simulation and valuation in the interactive app are initialized with the following base market data:

 | Parameter | Symbol | Value |
 | :--- | :--- | :--- |